 If you do sign an opt-out, you can rescind it at any time.
 The WTR also require a minimum 11 hours rest between each shift and other restrictions on working time.
 There is no opt-out from these restrictions.

 It is important that you have time to rest during your shifts.
 Your terms and conditions of service stipulate you must be allowed a 30 minute break after approximately four hours of continuous duty.

-Under normal circumstances, rota monitoring would ensure that your actual working hours are accurately reflected in your rota, contractual provisions regarding shift length and frequency are being fulfilled and you are being paid appropriately.
+Under normal circumstances, rota monitoring ensures that your actual working hours are accurately reflected in your rota, contractual provisions regarding shift length and frequency are being fulfilled and that you are being paid appropriately.

-As part of the December 2020 statement, health boards and trusts are permitted to pause routine monitoring exercises to assist with reducing administration.
+As part of the December 2020 statement, health boards and trusts were permitted to pause routine monitoring exercises to assist with reducing administration.

 However, they must still respond to requests for monitoring from groups of doctors who feel their banding does not accurately reflect their working practices.